reza-shirmohammadi/reza-shirmohammadi/README.md

 👋 Hi, I’m Reza Shirmohammadi
-I’m a postdoctoral researcher specializing in Life Cycle Assessment (LCA), Techno-Economic Analysis (TEA), and process modeling.
+I’m a postdoctoral researcher specializing in Smart Energy System (SES) Life Cycle Assessment (LCA), Techno-Economic Analysis (TEA), and process modeling.
 My work focuses on CO2 capture and utilization, renewable energy, and sustainability in environmental science.

 👀 I’m interested in exploring new solutions for global environmental challenges, particularly related to bioenergy, carbon capture technologies, and renewable energy systems.